-I did a lot of research and spent almost three hours zipping and unzipping packs at REI, I finally decided on this backpack.
-After several months of use, I give you my Kelty Redwing 44 backpack review!
+I spent almost three hours zipping and unzipping and trying on packs at REI before deciding on this Kelty Redwing 44 backpack.
+After several months of use, I have enough experience to give it a thorough review.

 I was looking for something hardy enough to travel with but still useful for overnight or weekend backpacking trips in the summer.
 I also wanted something with a protective laptop sleeve, easy access to that sleeve, and a number of pockets for me to organize my travel and/or backpacking essentials.

 After testing out and trying on many travel packs from Osprey, REI, North Face, and Patagonia, I wasn’t satisfied.
 But that’s when this pack from Kelty caught my eye.
 To be honest, It didn’t check ALL my boxes, but it came closer than any other pack I looked at.

 Capacity: 44 liters or 2,700 cubic inches

 I was looking for something in the 40 to 50-liter range, but I also was hoping for dimensions that could meet carry-on requirements for most airlines.
 This ruled most 50-liter packs out, and although the 44-liter’s dimensions are technically a bit larger than most airlines published acceptable carry-on dimensions, I’ve found that you can often get away with it.